miurahr/omegat-textra-plugin/README.md

 ## TexTra TLS certification

 NICT TexTra uses Starfield G2 certificate for their https communication.
-Some java installation does not includes its root certificate as tructed one.
+Some java installation does not includes its root certificate as trusted one.
 You may need to import its certification as trusted one from Java application.

 To download certification, please go to;